Photo: Jingshan Park at Sunset / Beijing, China / April 2, 2017

 – Squat toilets.
 Enough said.
 After Mongolia and China, I will forever feel blessed when sitting on my normal western toilet at home.

-– The Chinese general population’s lack of basic manners or courtesy … Eat or be eaten sort of stuff.
+– The Chinese general population’s lack of basic manners or courtesy … Eat or be eaten.
 Pushing and shoving is commonplace and we got stared at constantly.
 It didn’t help to stare back.
 They really had no shame in their stare game.

-There’s honestly so much more I could write but it’s all small petty stuff that’s not even worth mentioning … It still really brought down the whole mood of the trip though.
-I was going to go to China again in November, but I think I might opt for Cambodia instead … China in small doses!
+There’s honestly so much more I could write, but it’s not worth mentioning every tiny little inconvenience we encountered.
+I was going to go to China again in November, but I think I might opt for Cambodia instead.
+China in small doses!

 At the end of the day, I’m glad I got to experience another country and culture in its full glory, but this trip has shown me just how lucky and privileged I am just for having been born in the US of A/living in Australia.
 And before anyone gets on my case about cultural differences—I’m part Chinese.
 Let’s also not be that person who has to invalidate another’s (miserable) experiences.